mohankrishna12/MCIS-6183-Data-Mining-Group-Project/README.md

 we selected directors that have more than four movies in the data and also created dummies for Genre and Directors so we could use part of the category in each variable.
-There is no much improvement in the fit as compared to model1. the root mean squared error of this model is 1.656679, which is almost the same as the root mean squared error in model 1. from the two models we have seen(screenshots of diagnostic plots would be attached to the PDF) that both regressions assumed the relationship between the predictors and outcome is linear.
+There is no much improvement in the fit as compared to model1. the root mean squared error of this model is 1.656679, which is almost the same as the root mean squared error in model 1. from the two models we have seen(screenshots of diagnostic plots would be attached to the PDF) that both regressions assumed no relationship between our rating on other predictors.

 ###### MODEL 3
   Generalized Additive Model(GAM) of our rating on IMDb rating